prb/pips-solver/README.md

     └───┘           └───────┘
 ```

-(Be sure to build with the `--release` flag is critical for larger puzzles.)
+(Building with the `--release` flag is critical for larger puzzles.)